Fat bombs have never been more delicious than this cookie dough fat bomb recipe!

 - It tastes JUST like your Mama’s high carb cookie dough!

-This cookie dough fat bomb recipe is shockingly easy to make for such yummy treats!
+This cookie dough fat bomb recipe is shockingly easy to make for such yummy low carb snacks!
 There aren’t any complicated ingredients or tools needed — here are a few tips so you end up with the best fat bombs ever!

 Here’s the secret combo of ingredients: